rupansh/batmon/README.md

 ## Why

-acpi events don't work properly for my laptop, and most of the polling implementations look pretty boring.
+ACPI events doesn't work properly for my laptop, and most of the polling implementations look pretty boring.
-who doesn't like messing with Rust futures?
+Who doesn't like messing with Rust futures?
-I ended up adding other backends too
+I ended up adding other backends too.

 ## Backends